Watcher1986/post-page_pagination/README.md

 ## Description

-Simple blog page created with Next.js
+Simple posts page with pagination , with posibilities of editing , add new ,delete and find certain posts .

 #### Technologies